EdgeNet-project/edgenet-project.github.io/pages/running-experiments.md

 ```

 Once we've tested our image, we can tag it and push it to the [Docker Hub](https://hub.docker.com/) registry.
-To do so, start by [creating a repository](https://hub.docker.com/repository/create) on Docker Hub:
+To do so, first [create a repository](https://hub.docker.com/repository/create) on Docker Hub:

 ![Docker Hub - Create Repository]({{ site.baseurl }}/assets/images/docker-hub-repository.png)

-Then run the following commands by replacing _username_ with your Docker Hub username:
+Then run the following commands, replacing _username_ with your Docker Hub username:
 ```bash
 docker login
 docker tag simple-experiment username/simple-experiment:1.0 docker push username/simple-experiment:1.0
 ```

-**Important:** Make sure that you build your image on an x86-64 machine.
+**Important:** Make sure that you build your image on an x86-64 machine, as EdgeNet does not yet support Arm processors, such as the Apple M1 CPU.
-If you build your image on an ARM machine (such as an Apple M1 CPU), the image will fail to run on EdgeNet nodes with the
-message `exec user process caused "exec format error"`.
+If you build your image on an Arm machine, the image will fail to run on EdgeNet nodes, with the message `exec user process caused "exec format error"`.

 ## Deploying containers

 ### Creating a slice

-Kubernetes [workloads](https://kubernetes.io/docs/concepts/workloads/) cannot be directly created under the authority namespace on EdgeNet.
-You need to create a slice first.
+Your EdgeNet account is associated with what we term an authority, which is the namespace in which you are allowed to work.
+Within your authority namespace, you will create a slice namespace for each Kubernetes [workload](https://kubernetes.io/docs/concepts/workloads/) that you intend to deploy.
-To do so, create the following `slice.yaml` file by replacing `your-authority` and `your-username` with the corresponding values.
+To do so, prepare a `slice.yaml` file by replacing `your-authority` and `your-username` with the corresponding values in the following:

 ```yaml
 # slice.yaml